Montana-Media-Arts/creative-coding-1/modules/week-2/_posts/2017-01-05-git-gui-github.md

 <hr />
 ## on Windows

-After downloading the application, right click the application in the Downloads folder from the file explorer and select "run as administrator".
+After downloading the application, right-click (or control + click) the application in the Downloads folder from the file explorer and select "run as administrator".

 ![Showing how to "run as admin" for GitHub Desktop on PC](../imgs/gh_pc_run.png)

 This will cause the installer to run and do its thing.

+The install process will take quite a few minutes on most Windows machines.

 ## Setting up GitHub Desktop